jasonlin316/ARGO/README.md

 # ARGO: An Auto-Tuning Runtime System for Scalable GNN Training on Multi-Core Processor

+Official implementation of "ARGO: An Auto-Tuning Runtime System for Scalable GNN Training on Multi-Core Processor," from IEEE International Parallel &
+Distributed Processing Symposium (IPDPS).

+## Overview

+Graph Neural Network (GNN) training suffer from low scalability on multi-core processors.
+ARGO is a runtime system that can be seamlessly integrated into DGL or PyG, and offers scalable performance.
+Shown in the figure below, both PyG and DGL cannot achieve higher performance after applying more than 16 cores.
+However, with ARGO enabled, both libraries are able to scale over 64 cores, achieveing higher training performance than the original design.

 This README includes how to:
 1. [Set up the environment](#1-setting-up-the-environment)
 2. [Run the example code](#2-running-the-example-GNN-program)
 3. [Modify your own GNN program to enable ARGO.](#3-enabling-ARGO-on-your-own-GNN-program)

-While we use the Deep Graph Library (DGL) as an example here, ARGO is also compatible with PyTorch-Geometric (PyG); details can be found in the PyG folder.
+Here we use the Deep Graph Library (DGL) as an example.
+ARGO is also compatible with PyTorch-Geometric (PyG); please see the PyG folder.

 ## 1. Setting up the environment